iocanel/rh-summit-connect-quarkus-langchain4j-workshop/docs/docs/step-07.md

 Here are your current bookings: 1.
 Booking ID: 1 - From: 2025-07-10 - To: 2025-07-14 2.
 Booking ID: 2 - From: 2025-08-05 - To: 2025-08-12 If you need any further assistance, please let me know!

+**Note**: Some models may struggle to correctly apply the cancellation policy rules (e.g. correctly checking that the booking has a period of 4 days or more).
+In this case, you need to be a little more persistent, persuasive and put your prompt engineering skills to work.

 Alright, let's try now to cancel an invalid booking:

 ```text title="You"